Rich700000000000/Fourchan-All-Images-Archiver/README.md

    - wkhtmltopdf
    - princexml

+Done:

+* Make it incorporate the original file names into the image names.

 Possible Features:

 * Complete trawling of whole boards or even all of 4chan, not just one thread.